 There are many, many responses to workplace sexual harassment.
 Not all options are open to all workers, but all workers have options.
 Depending on your individual circumstances and desired outcomes, you can pursue available options that best suit your needs.
 These options are discussed in detail elsewhere on the site but this brief overview can help you navigate options for responding to workplace sexual harassment.

-Grievances – Unions may move forward with a grievance.
+Grievances – If you make a complaint about workplace sexual harassment to your union they may file a grievance.
 Only the union can decide whether to file a grievance, but they must represent workers fairly when making this decision.

 Arbitration - When a union has made a grievance on behalf of a worker and the matter is not resolved under the collective agreement, the union can decide to have the matter determined by an Arbitrator.